Daniel-Krzyczkowski/MicrosoftAzure/AzureApiManagament/README.md

   <img src="/AzureApiManagament/Assets/ApiM8.PNG"/>
 </p>

 2. Provide details for the new Product.
-In this case we will create Product called "Trial":
+In this case we will create Product called "Trial".
+Under this Product our Petstore API will be available so include it in the "APIs" section:

 <p align="center">
   <img src="/AzureApiManagament/Assets/ApiM9.PNG"/>
 </p>

+Done!
+Now our "Trial" Product is published and we can access Petstore API - let's see how to do it below.

+## Subscribe to the "Trial" product in the developer portal

+Aaa